apache/incubator-kie-kogito-examples/trusty-demonstration/README.md

 ```

 Install the [Infinispan operator](https://operatorhub.io/operator/infinispan/2.0.x/infinispan-operator.v2.0.6) version 2.0.6.
-Pay attention that by default the infinispan operator is installed on the namespace `my-infinispan`.
+Pay attention that by default the Infinispan operator is installed on the namespace `my-infinispan`.
 You have to download the `yaml` file and change the namespace of the custom resources accordingly to your namespace.

 Install `strimzi` operator with